 Admission to the master’s in public health program online requires school transcripts and the GRE.
 GW admits students into the MPH four times per year.

-George Washington University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+George Washington University, GW Online is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+The MPH is accredited by the Council on Education for Public Health.

 12. University of Minnesota - Twin Cities